KillerJmc/seckill-system/README.md

 ## Usage
 1. Get Docker directory
-    + From release
-        1. Download `docker.zip` from release.
+    + From release: Download `docker.zip` from release and unzip.
-        2. Unzip it to get `docker` directory.
-    + From repository
-        1. Clone repository.
-        2. In repository root path, execute `mvn clean package` to generate jar files in `docker` directory.
+    + From repository: Under repository root, execute `mvn clean package` to get complete `docker` directory.
-        3. `docker` directory is in the repository root path.

 2. Start with Docker
-   1. Copy `docker` directory to Linux server and `cd` into it.
-   2. Execute `chmod 777 ./bin/wait` to give `wait bin` execute permission.
-   3. Execute `docker-compose up`
-   4. Wait for a few minutes then enjoy it!